asarode/termflix/README.md

 # I'm not supporting this project anymore
 This project was something I wrote when I was first learning JavaScript.
-The code's gross.
-I don't even really use it anymore so I don't feel untangling this garbage or rewriting it. [torrentflix](https://github.com/ItzBlitz98/torrentflix) looks like a good alternative to termflix.
+I don't even use it anymore so I don't feel like untangling the garbage-quality code or rewriting it. [torrentflix](https://github.com/ItzBlitz98/torrentflix) looks like a good alternative to termflix.

 # termflix
 Search and stream torrents from your command line.